 How to Use the 1X2 Probability Calculator

 This tool is essential for Value Betting.
-It tells you the actual percentage chance the market assigns to each outcome.
+It tells you the probability the market assigns to each outcome after removing the bookmaker’s fee.
 Here is how to use it:

 - Enter the Odds: Input the decimal odds for Home Win (1), Draw (X), and Away Win (2) from your sportsbook.
 You must enter all three to calculate the margin accurately.